Subacute combined degeneration

 Early treatment improves the chance of a good outcome.

-Untreated, the disorder results in progressive and irreversible damage to the nervous system.
+Untreated, the disorder results in continued and irreversible damage to the nervous system.

 Complications can include permanent, progressive loss of nerve and mental functions.